shilemon/urlshortner-microservices/README.md

 # URL Shortener - Microservice Architecture Demo

-A microservice-based URL shortener demonstrating proper service separation, with Go handling high-performance redirects and Python managing analytics and the dashboard UI.
+A microservice-based URL shortener demonstrating proper service separation with three independent services: Go for high-performance redirects, Python for analytics and dashboard, and Node.js for URL metadata enrichment.

 ## Architecture